cabforum/netsec/docs/NSR.md

 ###### 2.2.1.2

 The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
-When group accounts or shared role credentials are used, the CA MUST be able to attribute each use to
+If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to
     * an approved activity; and
     * an individual user or service account.